zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tflow_nn_stcube/train_nn.md

 layout: "learningpathall"
 ---

-In this learning path, we will build a neural network model with TensorFlow and deploy the model on the STM32 B-L475E-IOT01A2 board.
+In this learning path, we will build a neural network model with TensorFlow and deploy the model on the [STM32 B-L475E-IOT01A2 board](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html).
+This board has an MCU based on the Arm Cortex-M4 core.
 We will implement a letter recognition model which takes accelerometer data from the board and predicts the letter based on the accelerometer data.

 ## Get Setup

 On your Windows 10 development machine, start by downloading all the project files you'll need to run the example in this learning path.
-The zipped contents are available [here](/Project_Files/tf_stm32.zip)
+The zipped contents are available [here](tflow_nn_stcube/Project_Files/tf_stm32.zip)

 start by installing Anaconda.
 Anaconda is a distribution of Python language for data science and machine learning.
 With Anaconda, you can easily install open-source machine learning packages.
 Here are the steps to install Anaconda on your machine.